The Hovawart is a powerful working dog of German origin with a long and noble history.

 How Much Exercise Does a Hovawart Need?

-Hovawarts are hardworking dogs and require at least 60 minutes of rigorous exercise daily.
+Hovawarts are hardworking dogs and require at least 60 minutes of vigorous exercise daily.

 When he is not provided with an outlet to release all his excess energy, this dog can become destructive and stubborn.